 Body Surgical Procedures

-marks in the abdominal region.
+Often, factors such as multiple pregnancies and genetics can contribute to the development of loose skin, fat deposits, and stretch marks in the abdominal region.
 Even substantial weight loss can contribute to the development of loose skin in the abdomen.
 As these areas typically persist despite proper diet and exercise, they can make the abdomen appear disproportionate with the rest of the body.

 Surgery Preparation/Tummy Tuck

-How a Mini Tummy Tuck Works click here to see procedure in 3-D
+How a Mini Tummy Tuck Works

 Tumescent Fluid Injection

-tumescent fluid is injected into the treatment area through a large hollow device known as the cannula.
+While there are several different liposuction techniques, the tumescent technique is the most common type of liposuction procedure.
+Prior to removing fat, tumescent fluid is injected into the treatment area through a large hollow device known as the cannula.
 This solution, which is composed of saline solution, lidocaine, and epinephrine, helps to numb the treatment area, control blood loss, and facilitate fat removal.

 Content courtesy of plasticsurgery.org